ChristophHess/hassio-addons/README.md

 ## octoprint_dev

 Development version of octoprint addon.
-May not be stable for use.
+May break at any time.